Tal-Hason/NodeJS-deployment-demo/README.md

       - Argo Apps, Holds ArgoCD Application YAML
       - Argo Project, Holds ArgoCD Project YAML
-      - Argo Repository, Holds ArgoCD Repository YAML(Secret) == Under ArgoCD we have 2 Tempalte YAML for ArgoCD app and ArgoCD Project, that will be copied to the respected sub-folder in the deployment stage.==
+      - Argo Repository, Holds ArgoCD Repository YAML(Secret)
+      > Under ArgoCD we have 2 Tempalte YAML for ArgoCD app and ArgoCD Project, that will be copied to the respected sub-folder in the deployment stage.
   - ContainerFile: Holds that Containerfile for the image build and the src folder with the nodejs application.
   - Helm: helm chart and values for the deployment
   - Pipeline: holds the Pipeline and Task YAML for Tekton.